flix/book/src/arrays.md

 Here we create an array `arr` of length `1_000` where each array element has the value `42`.
-Note that we must pass the region `rh` as an argument to `Array.repeat` because the function must know to which region the array belongs.
+Note that we must pass the region `rh` as an argument to `Array.repeat` because the function must know to which region the returned array belongs.

 We can also create an array filled with all integers from zero to ninety-nine: